Gabriël Çulhacı: Helmond Sport

+HB Køge

+On 31 January 2024, Çulhacı joined Danish 1st Division side HB Køge on a deal until the end of the season.

 International career

 On 21 March 2017, Çulhacı was called to under-18 national team as a replacement for Tyrell Malacia for a friendly match against Austria.

 Style of play

 Jordy Zuidam, the football director of FC Utrecht has described Çulhacı as a "fast, agile defender with a healthy urge forward".
 Zuidam also said that Çulhacı knows "how to combine his defensive qualities with his attacking drive".